 Biology graduate students are important instructors of many biology classes, especially introductory courses that are critical gateways to student progression through their biology major.
 Despite this role, biology graduate teaching assistants are often not provided the level of professional development specific to teaching that would maximize student learning by all students.

 The goal of BioTAP is to work with each other to improve TPD for all biology graduate students so that these GTAs can deliver the best possible teaching and learning environment for undergraduate students in their classes.
+Specifically though, we know that we cannot make improvements to TPD without empirical evidence about what works to improve teaching practice.
+To this end, our activities are focused on building capacity for conducting RESEARCH on GTA TPD within the community.

 In 2013, the NSF funded an incubator project to start building a network to address concerns about GTA TPD.
 In 2015, BioTAP received five additional years of funding from the NSF to expand its network.